megaman009/threeamigos-devops-assignment/README.md

 ## What It Does

 - Browse and search products
-- Shopping cart with stock limits
+- Shopping cart (demo)
 - Secure Auth0 login
-- Place orders
+- View/update profile
+- Request account deletion (deletes Auth0 user)
 - All running in Docker containers

 ## Running It